MicrosoftDocs/appcenter-docs/docs/quickstarts/android/getting-started.md

 ms.author: t-shshib
 ms.topic: article
 ms.service: vs-appcenter
-ms.date: 07/26/2017
+ms.date: 05/20/2019
 ---

 # Getting Started by Creating App and Codesigning

-In this tutorial, you will learn how to set up a sample Android app with App Center.
+In this tutorial, you will learn to set up a sample Android app with App Center.

 ### Prerequisite Steps